How Much Do Short Term Rentals Make in Blue Ridge, Georgia?

 Expenses and Net Income

-Typical expense breakdown for a 3-bedroom Blue Ridge cabin:
+Typical Annual Operating Expenses for a 3-Bedroom STR in Blue Ridge

 | Expense Category | Annual Cost | % of Gross Revenue |